SketchedDoughnut/lynxy/info/github/lynxy_server.md

   - the user has not been authorized, and can not do what they just tried to
 - 103
   - The message is invalid (meaning it is empty or corrupt in some way)
+- 104:
+  - You have already registered a username on the server for this client instance
+- 105:
+  - The username you are trying to submit to the database has already been submitted
 - 200
   - the server has been commanded to deny every client that connects to it